mothepro/Gamecube/README.md

 ```
 If an integer is passed then the package will poll on that interval

-Finally bind listeners on the events.
+bind listeners on the events.
 ```js
  gc.connect(callback);
 ```

+In your app require `gamecube` like a normal dependency.
+Run browserify on your app and the package will be browser-ready.

 # Events
 ## Connections